Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: The Surr-NAS-Bench-DARTS Dataset

-We now perform an in-depth exploration of how the different NAS optimizers cover the search space.
 The trajectories from the different NAS optimizers yield quite different performance distributions.
 This can be seen in Figure~\ref{fig:exp:data_statistics:overview:val_optimizer_ecdf} which shows the ECDF of the validation errors of the architectures evaluated by each optimizer.
 As the computational budgets allocated to each optimizer vary widely, this data does not allow for a fair comparison between the optimizers.
-However, it is worth mentioning that the evaluations of BANANAS were focused on the best architectures, followed by PC-DARTS, DE, GDAS, and RE.
+However, it is worth mentioning that the evaluations of BANANAS feature the best distribution of architecture performances, followed by PC-DARTS, DrNAS, DE, GDAS, and RE.
 TPE only evaluated marginally better architectures than RS, while COMBO and DARTS evaluated the worst architectures.

-To visualize the coverage of the search space further, we performed a t-distributed Stochastic Neighbor Embedding (t-SNE)~\citep{maaten2008visualizing} on the categorical architecture space, see Figure~\ref{fig:exp:data_statistics:tsne:val_accuracy}.
-Besides showing a good overall coverage, some well-performing architectures in the search space form distinct groups which are mostly located outside the main cloud of points.
-Similarly, we performed a t-SNE visualization for each optimizer in a common t-SNE projection, demonstrating that the different optimizers evaluate very different types of architectures (see Figure~\ref{fig:exp:data_statistics:tsne_algo_comparison} in the appendix).